Black Friday backlash

 The Kardashians are the subject of two Change.org e-petitions: E-Entertainment Kancel the Kardashians and another directed at Tyler Perry, but they don't seem to have the momentum of the 50,000+ Boycott The Kardashians movement on Facebook.

 But back to the holiday season.
-Aside from Black Friday and Grey Thursday, shoppers can Cyber Monday, or at their favorite local businesses on Small Business Saturday, or at their favorite green and sustainable sources on Green Tuesday.
+Aside from Black Friday and Grey Thursday, shoppers can look for those holiday gifts online on Cyber Monday, or at their favorite local businesses on Small Business Saturday, or at their favorite green and sustainable sources on Green Tuesday.

 Green Tuesday is in its second year of promotion by the nonprofit Green America and its GreenDeals.org website.
 Todd Larsen, the group's corporate responsibility director, says the movement "...makes it possible to give great gifts for the holidays, while also giving back to the planet.
 Many consumers who are turned off by shopping at big-box stores during the holiday season will welcome this opportunity to participate in a way that is in line with their values, and save money at the same time."